 Ongoing data gathering and analysis guides and informs decisions for determining successful progress or the need for program adjustments.
+School staff and the school's governing board work collaboratively to analyze data and discuss ways to improve student performance throughout the year.
+Below is a sample of data gathered and its use.

 Type of Data Gathered Role & Use of Data Frequency Formal and informal classroom observations To measure effectiveness of instruction.
 Data is used to inform professional development needs and provide teachers with actionable feedback.
-Data from observations is individually shared with teachers Every other week Classroom curriculum and instruction walk-throughs To measure the degree of and consistency with which grade appropriate standards based instruction is taking place.
+Data from observations is individually shared with teachers.
+Every other week Classroom curriculum and instruction walk-throughs To measure the degree of and consistency with which grade appropriate standards based instruction is taking place.
 Data is used to identify trends to inform professional development and share best practices.
 Multiple times a month Student data and work analysis To identify student misunderstandings and misconceptions.
 Data is used to adjust unit and lesson plans and regularly discussed at staff meetings, department meetings and/or individual meetings with teachers.
 Ongoing as part of professional development; following each interim assessment cycle Analyzing the results of network and/or state assessments To measure the degree to which students meet state and/or network expectations for proficiency.
 Data is used by staff to adjust instruction, intervention and the overall instructional program.
 Data is shared with the school's governing board.
 Varies depending on assessment Analyzing the results of parent and student surveys To measure the degree to which parents and students are satisfied that our school is meeting their needs and addressing the goals of our charter.
 Annual

 Data gathered is used to measure progress towards stated goals and to determine the effectiveness of our instructional program.
-Multiple opportunities for data analysis are available at ACRMA 12 including the following:
+Multiple opportunities for data analysis are available at Alliance Leichtman-Levine including the following: